criteo/android-publisher-sdk-google-adapters/README.md

 # Criteo Adapters for Google Mediation (Android)
 This repository contains Criteo’s Adapter for Admob Mediation.
-It has to be used in conjunction with the Criteo Publisher SDK.
-For requirements, intructions and other info, see [Integrating Criteo with Admob Mediation](https://publisherdocs.criteotilt.com/sdk-android/3.1/admob-mediation/).
+It must be used in conjunction with the Criteo Publisher SDK.
+For requirements, intructions, and other info, see [Integrating Criteo with Admob Mediation](https://publisherdocs.criteotilt.com/sdk-android/3.1/admob-mediation/).

 License